sffjunkie/astral/src/docs/index.rst

            `backports.zoneinfo` for older versions.

-           In some circumstances the result of the calculation of rise and set times would return information for a diffrerent date.
+           In some circumstances the result of the calculation of rise and set times would return information for a different date.
 This has now been fixed.
 ---------- --------------------------------------------------------------------
 2.2        Fix for `bug #48`_ - As per the bug report the angle to adjust for